mmistakes/minimal-mistakes/_drafts/project-loom.md

 The execution of the `twoEmployeesInTheOfficeWithLock` produces the expected output, which shows the two thread running concurrently:

 ```
-13:55:24.445 [Go to the toilet] INFO in.rcard.virtual.threads.App - I'm going to use the toilet
-13:55:24.451 [Take a break] INFO in.rcard.virtual.threads.App - I'm going to take a break
+16:35:58.921 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-2 | I'm going to take a break
-13:55:25.452 [Go to the toilet] INFO in.rcard.virtual.threads.App - I'm done with the toilet
+16:35:58.921 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-1 | I'm going to use the toilet
-13:55:25.452 [Take a break] INFO in.rcard.virtual.threads.App - I'm done with the break
+16:35:59.932 [Take a break] INFO in.rcard.virtual.threads.App - VirtualThread[#23,Take a break]/runnable@ForkJoinPool-1-worker-1 | I'm done with the break
+16:35:59.933 [Go to the toilet] INFO in.rcard.virtual.threads.App - VirtualThread[#21,Go to the toilet]/runnable@ForkJoinPool-1-worker-2 | I'm done with the toilet
 ```

+We can run the above method also with the `jdk.tracePinnedThreads` property set to see that no thread is pinned to its carrier thread during the execution.

 ## 7. Some Virtual Threads Internals